 Seal of Biliteracy

 This award recognizes students who demonstrate an advanced level of academic proficiency in two or more languages, one of which is English.
-Students in the Ballard Class of 2023 will be the first to graduate with this distinction.

 Why is the Seal of Biliteracy important?

 A seal of biliteracy is important because knowing and using more than one language is a critical 21st-century skill.

 - Values language as an asset;

 - Recognizes the value of language diversity and cultural identity;

 - Prepares students with 21st-century skills that will benefit them in the labor market and the global society; and